 Council has been involved in joint court action against the State Government in relation to forced amalgamation.
-Costs in regards to this matter are still to be finalised.
-It is possible that further action will take place.
+Costs in regards to this matter are finalised.

 Councillors' Fees & Expenses

 [Local Government Act 1993 - Section 428, Local Government (General) Regulation 2005 - Clause 217(1) (a1)]